-Pearls are also called ‘wedding tears’ and in one culture wearing pearls on a wedding brings luck and the other culture claims it brings bad luck.
+Pearls are also called ‘wedding tears’ and in one culture wearing pearls on your wedding day brings luck and the other culture claims it brings bad luck.
 That’s not very helpful when you want to wear pearls at your wedding.
 The women who are superstitious and the ones who don’t believe in those stories… read this blog post and you will get the 2 best reasons to wear pearls on your wedding day.

 vanilla freshwater pearl necklace